Visit the Exhibit

 Patricia Mayhew Hamm

 All artwork pricing is set be the artists and is non-negotiable and non-refundable.
-All artwork sales are by commision with Pablo Center at the Confluence.
-You purchase supports our endeavors to present quality visual art programming that is free and open to the public.
+All artwork sales are by commission with Pablo Center at the Confluence.
+Your purchase supports our endeavors to present quality visual art programming that is free and open to the public.